chrisrusselljr/blog/content/posts/dont-ask-for-feedback.md

 ---
 ### Don’t Ask for Feedback

-You’re already awesome
+You’re already awesome.

-You don’t need anyone to verify this.
+You don't need anyone to verify this.

 Good teammates will tell you what to work on.

 They’re called blind spots for a reason.